pleabargain/EnglishHelpsYourCareer/topic cats.md

 # dialogues
+#mermaid
+Q:   Why is she meowing in the morning?
+A: It's her way of getting attention.

 ---
+#mermaid
-- Why is she meowing in the morning?
+Q:   Why is she staring at the wall?
-- It's her way of getting attention.
+A:  She said that she is talking to ghosts.

 ---
-- Why is she staring at the wall?
-- She said that she is talking to ghosts.

----
+#mermaid
-- Please ask her when she is planning to stop shedding.
+Q:   Please ask her when she is planning to stop shedding.
-- She said that it is seasonal and she will stop shedding in autumn.
+A:  She said that it is seasonal and she will stop shedding in autumn.